gigiyy/gigiyy.github.io/_posts/2023-12-25-sofware-design.md

 tags: swiftMethod XP TDD
 ---

-Swift method is the methodology pivotal for development teams embarking on the journey of modernizing their legacy systems into contemporary microservices architectures.
-The approach also seamlessly integrates with Extreme Programming and Test-Driven Design, methodologies that's gaining recent popularity.
+The Swift method is a methodology designed to assist development teams in embarking on the journey of modernizing their legacy systems, often of significant scale, into contemporary microservices architectures.
+This approach seamlessly integrates with Lean and XP frameworks, facilitating teams in designing the right software and design it right.

-> _Disclaimer: ChatGPT was used extensively, except this line ^\_^, to help improve the writing (not generating the whole content), the idea was mine_
+> _Disclaimer: ChatGPT was used extensively, except this line ^\_^, to help improve the writing (especially regarding the conciseness of the post, however not generating the content itself), the idea was mine_

 ## Introduction